yoshinorisekimoto/ai-platform-builder-bootcamp/week01/day02.md

 As AI agents become part of software development, partner enablement may evolve to support both developers and AI agents.

 ## Next
-Learn how AI-assisted development will change platform strategy and partner enablement.
+Explore how AI agents can accelerate API integration, debugging, and partner enablement.